Lionel Luthor: Earth-1 version

 In 1989, Lionel visits Smallville to buy the Ross Creamed Corn company immediately before a meteor shower occurs.
 Twelve years later during season one, Lionel exiles his son Lex Luthor (Michael Rosenbaum) to Smallville to run LuthorCorp's local fertilizer plant as a test.
 When Lex makes a profit for the first time in years, Lionel closes the plant and blames Lex's poor managerial skills.
 Lionel later confronts his son at the Luthor mansion when Lex tries to orchestrate an employee buyout to save the fertilizer plant.
 When strong winds force debris to smash through the mansion, Lionel is pinned under a fallen support beam and Lex hesitates to save his father.
-In season two, Lex saves Lionel but loses his sight because of Lex's judgment to rush into surgery.
+In season two, Lex saves Lionel but Lionel loses his sight because of Lex's judgment to rush into surgery.
 Lionel is initially shown as blind until Lex and Lucas Luthor (Paul Wasilewski)—Lionel's illegitimate son—devise a plan to uncover Lionel's deception; it's revealed that Lionel was blind but that his eyes healed and he intentionally neglected to tell anyone so he could watch how they acted around him.
 Lionel is later aware of the Kawatche caves and tries to unlock the mysterious symbols there, to the dismay of Clark Kent (Tom Welling).
 Season three revealed that Lionel conspired with Morgan Edge (Rutger Hauer) to murder Lionel's parents and used the insurance money to fund LuthorCorp.
-Lionel has Lex committed to a mental institution, when his son discovers what Lionel did.
-When Chloe Sullivan (Allison Mack) discovers the truth, that evidence is used to assist Lex have Lionel arrested for his parents' murder.
-It is also revealed why Lionel is angry with Lex; he blames his son for the death of his youngest son Julian Luthor, although Lex took the blame to protect the true killer Lillian (Alisen Down), Lionel's mentally unwell wife.
+Lionel has Lex committed to a mental institution, after Lex discovers what Lionel did.
+When Chloe Sullivan (Allison Mack) discovers the truth, her evidence is used to assist Lex in having Lionel arrested for the murder.
+It is also revealed that Lionel is hates Lex because he blames his son for the death of his youngest son Julian Luthor, although Lex took the blame to protect the true killer Lillian (Alisen Down), Lionel's mentally unwell wife.
 Lionel also learns that he has a terminal liver disease, which he divulges to Lex while awaiting arraignment.